CURRICULUM VITAE

 K. J. Milton, J.

-for Strong Interactions.
+The Search for Strong Interactions.
 L. Dew and J.P.
 Boubli, eds.
-Kluwer Publishing, Dordrecht, The Netherlands.
+Springer-Verlag, The Netherlands.

 RESEARCH EXPERIENCE